Marronage

 Share the land pilot project

-Starting in early 2024, our second funding cycle will begin.
-In our first funding cycle, we distributed $31,000, primarily to BIPOC, undocumented, low-income, disabled, trans, and queer students.
-Through grassroots fundraising we raised 10k.
+In 2024, we’ve distributed $12,000.
+In our first funding cycle in 2023, we distributed $31,000, primarily to BIPOC, undocumented, low-income, disabled, trans, and queer students and community organizers.
+Through grassroots fundraising we raised 10k at the origin of this project.

 To continue to help us distribute direct mutual aid to students and community organizers.